zelcash/ZelNodeUpdate/README.md

 __NOTE:__ Please wait a few minutes for your node to connect and sync with the network before running this command.

+5) **Start your ZelNode from within ZelCore or ZelMate wallet**

+__NOTE:__ Updated versions of the wallets are required for this otherwise your node will not start.
+Please verify you are using one of the following wallet versions:
+**ZelCore v1.4.0 or ZelMate v7.1.0**

 ***
 A special thank you to **Skyslayer**, who did the majority of the work on assembling this script, and **OrthoReb** for debugging.